Effective: March 31, 2023

 Our information security management system (ISMS) is certified to ISO/IEC 27001.

-We have what we believe are appropriate security controls in place to protect personal data.
+We have appropriate security controls in place to protect personal data.
 Risk assessment, including assessing risks to the rights and freedoms of data subjects, is at the heart of our ISMS.
-We do not, however, have any control over what happens between your device and the boundary of our information infrastructure.
+However, no method of transmission over the Internet, or method of electronic storage, is fully secure.
+Further, we do not have any control over what happens between your device and the boundary of our information infrastructure.
 You should be aware of the many information security risks that exist and take appropriate steps to safeguard your own information.
-We accept no liability in respect of breaches that occur beyond our sphere of control.
+We cannot guarantee the security of your personal data.

-In compliance with the Privacy Shield and other data protection principles, Spinnaker Support commits to resolve complaints about our collection or use of your personal information.
-If you have any inquiries or if you would like to contact us about our processing of your personal information, including to exercise your rights as outlined above, please contact us by one of the methods listed below.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Spinnaker Support.
-Spinnaker Support has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+In compliance with the Privacy Shield and other data protection principles, Spinnaker Support commits to resolve complaints about our collection or use of your personal data.
+If you have any inquiries or if you would like to contact us about our processing of your personal data, including to exercise your rights as outlined above, please contact us by one of the methods listed below.
+EU/EEA and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Spinnaker Support.

 When you contact us, we will ask you to verify your identity.